neo4j-php/Bolt/README.md

 **\Bolt\connection\PStreamSocket**

 This class extends StreamSocket and adds support for persistent connections.
 Upon reuse of connection remaining buffer is consumed and message RESET is automatically sent.
 PHP is stateless therefore using this connection class requires storing meta information about active TCP connection.
-Default storage is `\Bolt\helper\FileCache` which you can change with method `setCache` (PSR-16 Simple Cache).
+These informations are stored in [PSR-16 cache](#minidisc-psr-16-cache).

-:warning: If your system reuse persistent connection and meta information about it was lost for some reason, your attemt to connect will end with ConnectionTimeoutException.
+:warning: If your system reuse persistent connection and meta information about it was lost for some reason, your attempt to connect will end with ConnectionTimeoutException.
 Repeated attempt to connect will succeed.

 ## :lock: SSL